StefaneeT/RA-Statistics-Course/Module 2: Essential Statistical Techniques/T-Test.md

 The test essentially assesses whether the observed differences between the groups are likely due to real effects or are merely the result of random chance.

 # T-Test Example
- You want to know if there is there a statistically significant difference in maternal health outcomes between Black women and women of other racial/ethnic backgrounds?
+ You want to know if there is there a statistically significant difference in maternal health outcomes between Black women and women of other racial/ethnic backgrounds.
  You can test the difference between racial/ethnic backgrounds using a t-test and null and alternative hypotheses.

 Null Hypothesis (H0): There is no significant difference in maternal health outcomes between Black women and women of other racial/ethnic backgrounds.